shams-nahid/My-Daily-AWS-Study/public/Serverless/03 API Gateway/01 API Gateway Overview.md

 - Transform and validate the `Request` and `Response`
 - Generate `SDK` and `API Specification`
 - Cache `API` response
+- Can be orchestrate multiple web app and micro services

 ### Integration